-With an elegant curving roof and beautiful use of natural timber, this self-build property is a worthy award winner.
+With an elegant curving roof and beautiful use of timber, this property is a winner

 Winner of the Wood Awards 2019, House in a Garden is a memorable architectural treat.